 The NPSEA and the National Public Service Ethics Code (the Ethics Code) apply to regular national public officials to maintain ethics and secure fairness in the execution of duties.

-While the NPSEA provides various obligations applicable to national public officials, one of the main obligations requires quarterly reporting of any gift, entertainment or other benefit of more than ¥5,000 in value.
+While the NPSEA provides various obligations applicable to national public officials, one of the main obligations requires national public officials at a certain level or higher to report quarterly any gift, entertainment or other benefit of more than ¥5,000 in value.
 Those reports must be submitted to the head of the relevant ministry and include the amount of the gift and the name of the provider of the gift.

 The Ethics Code provides more practical regulations and guidelines for public officials.
 It generally prohibits national public officials from accepting gifts from specific stakeholders; for example, those who conduct businesses subject to licences or permissions or those who obtain subsidies, if granting such licences, permissions or subsidies is within the scope of the public officials' duties.
 The government has published various guidelines and Q&As on case studies in relation to the NPSEA and the Ethics Code, which are useful for companies as practical guides analysing the risks of communications or relations with public officials.

 Private commercial bribery is not generally regulated.
 However, there are laws that regulate private commercial bribery in specific circumstances.
 For example, under Article 967(2) of the Companies Act (CA), providing certain benefits to persons such as company board members in connection with their duties is prohibited.
 Private commercial bribery could also constitute other categories of crime, such as breach of trust under Article 247 of the CC, depending on the facts and circumstances.